AJS Model 20

-The AJS Model 20 was a British motorcycle made by Associated Motorcycles at the former Matchless works in Plumstead, London.
-The Model 20 was finally discontinued when the 646 cc AJS Model 31 replaced it in the autumn of 1958.
+The AJS Model 20 is a British motorcycle that was made by Associated Motorcycles at the former Matchless factory in Plumstead, London.
+The Model 20 was discontinued when the 646 cc AJS Model 31 was introduced in the autumn of 1958.

 Development

-The AJS Model 20 and corresponding Matchless G9 were launched at the post war Earl's Court motorcycle show in late 1948.
-Initially for export to the US, it was not until the late summer of 1949 that the first examples reached the home market.
-The styling was modern and the dual seat, megaphone silencers and bright chrome finish justified the name of Spring Twin.
-The rest of the cycle parts were standard AMC, with the engine being housed in a pivoted fork frame with telescopic front forks.
-The basic design changed little over the course of the next few years, the most significant change being made in 1952 when a new Burman gearbox was adopted.
+The AJS Model 20 and corresponding Matchless G9 were launched at the Earl's Court motorcycle show in late 1948.
+At first for export to the US, it was not until late in the summer of 1949 that AJS first offered the Model 20 on the home market.
+From the beginning, it had a "Teledraulic" telescopic front fork, swinging arm rear suspension, dual seat, and "megaphone" silencers.
+The G9 was called the "Super Clubman", and the AJS Model 20 was called the "Spring Twin".
+The basic design changed little over the course of the next few years.
+The most significant change was made in 1952, when a new Burman gearbox was adopted.

-In 1951, the rear suspension was upgraded to the Jampot unit, derided for its shape in the 28 September issue of the Motor Cycle magazine.
-In the same year minor changes included a new Lucas horn-push on the handlebar and a medallion badge in place of the previously used transfer.
+In 1951, the rear suspension was upgraded to the "Jampot" unit, derided for its shape in the 28 September issue of The Motor Cycle.
+In the same year, minor changes included a new Lucas horn-push on the handlebar and a medallion badge in place of the previously used transfer.
 Front fork shuttle damping was also replaced with rod and damper-type.

-Progressively developed, the Model 20's twin-cylinder engine underwent a number of capacity increases, finally being discontinued when the 646cc AJS Model 31 replaced it in the autumn of 1958.
+The Model 20 was discontinued when the 646cc AJS Model 31 replaced it in the autumn of 1958.